jennymalmoe/LazyVegan/README.md

 * [JSHint](https://jshint.com/) - used to test JS code to ensure there were no errors.
 * [Unsplash](https://unsplash.com/) - Images used were obtained from Unsplash.
 * [Pixelmator](https://www.pixelmator.com/mac/) - used to resize images.
+* [RandomKeygen](https://randomkeygen.com/) - used to generate secure password to Secret Key.
 * [Visual Studio Code](https://code.visualstudio.com/) - IDE used for code editing.
 * [W3C Validator](https://validator.w3.org/) - used to test HTML code to ensure there were no errors.
 * [W3C Validator CSS](https://validator.w3.org/) - used to test CSS code to ensure there were no errors.